baderrami/miniman/provisioning_manual.md

 1. Edit the systemd-networkd configuration: `/etc/systemd/network/10-wlan0.network`
 2. Edit the dnsmasq configuration: `/etc/dnsmasq.conf`
 3. Restart services: `sudo systemctl restart systemd-networkd dnsmasq`

+### Custom Domain Configuration
+The Mini Manager is configured with a custom domain name `mini.man` that resolves to the device's IP address (192.168.50.1).
+This allows users to access the web interface by typing `http://mini.man` in their browser instead of the IP address.

+This is implemented through:
+1. A DNS entry in dnsmasq configuration: `address=/mini.man/192.168.50.1`
+2. The Nginx server configuration includes `mini.man` in the `server_name` directive

+To modify or add additional custom domains:
+1. Edit the dnsmasq configuration: `/etc/dnsmasq.conf`
+2. Add a line in the format: `address=/your.domain/192.168.50.1`
+3. Edit the Nginx configuration: `/etc/nginx/sites-available/miniman`
+4. Add your domain to the `server_name` directive
+5. Restart services: `sudo systemctl restart dnsmasq nginx`

 ### Application Customization
 To customize the application: